StrongRay/StrongRay.github.io/index.md

-# Custom Object Detection
+# HOW YOU TELL THE COMPUTER TO RECOGNISE AN E-SCOOTER ?

 Object detection is the ability for the computer to recognize the image as if it’s recognized by the human eye.
-This is Computer Vision 101 and the basis for Autonomous Vehicles and other detection like X-Rays, production line, Security Monitoring, etc.  However, a 4 frame per second is totally useless in the real world.
+This is Computer Vision 101 and the basis for Autonomous Vehicles and other detection like X-Rays, production line, Security Monitoring, etc.  However, a 4 fps frame per second is totally useless in the real world, neither is 15 fps good enough.
 I wanted to see if I can do some custom deep learning to “program” a model to recognize objects.
-Obviously, there is no thrill in doing the “Cats and Dogs” thing or “Types of Flowers”
+Obviously, there is no thrill in doing what every course out there is doing -  “Cats and Dogs” thing or “Types of Flowers”

-Having just attended [SGINNOVATE](https://sginnovate.com/events/AI) Red Dragon’s Advanced Computer Vision course at BASH last week, I thought (in a Singapore context) Personal Mobile Devices (PMD) might be a nice challenge given that the COCO dataset or IMAGENET doesn’t have PMDs in their dataset.
+Having just attended [SGINNOVATE](https://sginnovate.com/events/AI) Red Dragon’s Advanced Computer Vision course at BASH BLK 71 last week, I thought (in a Singapore context) Personal Mobile Devices (PMD) might be a nice challenge given that the COCO dataset or IMAGENET doesn’t have PMDs in their dataset.

-So, would l need a couple of hundreds or at least a thousand images for custom training ?
-So the key questions for the exploration are as follows
+So, do l really need a couple of hundreds or at least a thousand images for custom training ?
+So the key questions for the exploration are as follows -

 1. Can a custom object be detected using 74 labelled images ?
 2. How many training batches is sufficient ?